-Further information on some of the practical aspects of living and studying in Cambridge as an international student is outlined on the Arrival pages.
+For further information on some of the practical aspects of living and studying in Cambridge as an international student, see Arriving.

 You will just need to bring your passport with your entry permit enclosed and the decision letter you received with the outcome of your visa application.

 You can usually collect your BRP from the International Student Team at 17 Mill Lane anytime between Monday - Friday, 10am - 4pm.
 No appointment is necessary but if you are not located centrally in Cambridge, you may wish to email us first to make sure someone will be available at the time you wish to visit our office.